cgkineo/adapt-nudge/README.md

 >**_isPageCompletionEnabled** (boolean): Turns on and off the page completion/back button nudge for all pages.
 Default value is `true`.

 >**_isTrackingEnabled** (boolean): Determines whether the extension records where nudges are no longer required.
-For example, if the user has used page-level progress (or clicked 'Got it') then the plp nudge will not be shown again.
+For example, if the user has used page-level progress (or clicked the 'X') then the plp nudge will not be shown again.
 Requires [adapt-contrib-spoor](https://github.com/adaptlearning/adapt-contrib-spoor).
 Default value is `true`.

 >**_visibilityThreshold** (number): The percentage of a component's area that is considered to make a component sufficiently apparent to the user.
 Default value is `33`.